Simonehina/Interactive-Lab-Hub/Lab 1/README.md

 Use the storyboards to decide what interaction to prototype.

 **Summarize the feedback you got here.**
+One male firefly flashes its light in a dark forest at night.
+As he sees the flashes of nearby fireflies, he adjusts the timing of his own flash.
+Eventually, more fireflies synchronize until the group produces a single and coordinated flashing pattern.
+A female firefly observes the display and responds.

 ## Part B. Act out the Interaction